KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_clip/README.md

 void updateTimestamp(float deltaTime, AnimationClip& ac) {
 	// Animation clip is off.
-	// Early quit for performance and not having to change the direction value. if (ac.repetitions == 0 || ac.direction == 0.0f)
+	// Early quit for performance and not having to change the speed value. if (ac.repetitions == 0 || ac.speed == 0.0f)
 	{
 		return;
 	}

-	// Increase timestamp depending on delta time and direction. ac.timestamp += ac.direction * deltaTime;
+	// Increase timestamp depending on delta time and speed. ac.timestamp += ac.speed * deltaTime;

 	// Check, if the timestamp is larger or smaller than the bounds. if (ac.timestamp > ac.end)